 Between 2016 and 2019, he was a BoD Member of the “Tyrtaeus” Athletic Prefectural Union for People with Disabilities, serving from the position of President too.

-He is the Vice President of “Career Sign”, a civil non-profit company specializing in career consulting and professional guidance for PwDs.
+He was the Vice President of “Career Sign”, from 2017 – 2023, a civil non-profit company specializing in career consulting and professional guidance for PwDs.

 In 2010, he was elected as a Councilman for the Municipality of Ilion alongside Mayor Nikos Zenetos, and from 2011 until 2014, he served as Deputy Mayor for Social Policy, Life Learning, Transparency, and E-Government.
 This made him the youngest Deputy Mayor and the only disabled person in such a position nationwide.